 Stretching exercises, such as yoga, help keep muscles loose and flexible.
 Stability exercises are intended to aid in balance and alignment, which helps provide a solid foundation for all other forms of exercise.
 As neither type of exercise requires substantial amounts of fuel, both should be easy to perform while on the ketogenic diet.

 Although the ketogenic diet at times provides temporary obstacles to physical activity, the long-term benefits are well-established.
 Better rates of fat loss, better rates of glycogen storage, and improved stability of blood glucose have been consistently reported in individuals who exercise while in a ketogenic state.
 With proper planning and care, the ketogenic diet can vastly expand the benefits of regular exercise, compared to standard or high-carb diets.

 In exercise, it is crucially important to track your progress.
-Because we were sick of cheap, inaccurate ways to track ketone production, we invented the first and only clinically-backed ketone breath monitor.
+To allow for an effortless way to measure ketosis, we invented the first and only clinically-backed ketone breath monitor.
 The monitor is accurate enough to replace invasive blood measurements.
 By simply breathing into our device, you will have a reliable measurement of your current ketone levels in seconds.
 You will know your fat burning levels instantly.
 No more urine strips, no more pricking your finger – just a fast, easy and reliable breath test.
 You can bring our device with you to the office, take it to the gym – you can truly check your ketones anywhere.